The Northwest ADA Center serves Alaska, Idaho, Oregon, and Washington.

 Partnership with Washington State Department of Corrections

-Currently, the Northwest ADA Center provides ongoing technical assistance and consultation via phone and in-person meetings.
-The DOC appointed a Northwest ADA staff member to be part of the WA State DOC ADA Steering Committee to review any related ADA issues, progress, and improvement projects.
+The Northwest ADA Center provides ongoing technical assistance and consultation to the Washington Department of Corrections (DOC) via phone and in-person meetings.
+The DOC appointed a Center staff member to be part of the Washington State DOC ADA Steering Committee to review any related ADA issues, progress, and improvement projects.
 Additional details and highlights on this collaboration can be found in this Regional Success Story.